bedi009/numerai-nn-xgb-lgbm-stack/README.md

 [Numerai Tournament] State-of-the-art models comparison

-This notebook is a brief analysis of most commonly used models (mostly tree-based regressors) and feed-forward neural network in context of Numerai Tournament.
+This notebook provides a brief analysis of the most commonly used models, primarily tree-based regressors, and a feed-forward neural network in the context of the Numerai Tournament.
-The code can be used as a base for building more complex models.
-Future improvements of this ensemble model consist of feature engineering and target ensemble.
+The code can serve as a basis for building more complex models.
+Future improvements to this ensemble model may include feature engineering and target ensemble.